mgkrish19/Pyspark/README.md

-# pyTest_WS
+# pyspark_pytest
-This is the workspace for keeping track of my scripts to learn how pyTest works.
+This is the workspace for keeping track of my scripts to learn how pytest works.
 Check the following folders.
 Start with 1.

 ## 1_calculator
 The very basic syntax and show how pytest works, includes the basic naming convention and how to properly handle Exception testing